-“If Radiolab and Flight of the Conchords had a baby that was delivered by Eddie Izzard at the Museum of Jurassic Technology, that baby would be kind of like The Pizzicato Effect.”
+“If Radiolab and Flight of the Conchords had a baby that was delivered by Eddie Izzard at the Museum of Jurassic Technology, the home movie footage of that childbirth procedure would be kind of like this show.”

 “Hilariously loopy!
 The personable, polymathic comedian…wisecracks his way to an oddly moving and serious definition of art.” —LA WEEKLY